Female Hormone Replacement Therapy

 Hormone Pellet Therapy

-Pellets are small, rice-grain-sized cylinders containing bioidentical hormones (typically estradiol and/or testosterone) that are implanted under the skin of the hip in a brief in-office procedure.
-They dissolve gradually over 3-5 months, providing the most consistent hormone levels of any delivery method.
-Ideal for women who prefer not to manage daily or weekly dosing.
+Rice-grain-sized cylinders implanted under the skin of the hip in a brief in-office procedure.
+Dissolve over 3-5 months for the most consistent hormone levels available.

 Who Should NOT Take HRT